Daniel6/CompArchFA15/FinalProject/Documentation.md

 For each of these instructions, the CPU performed the desired operation on all four cores in parallel.
 After each of these fundamental operations executed properly, larger programs could be built using many instructions simultaneously.

 ## Analysis Testings
-We had two sets of CPU tests.
-The first set was designed to ensure CPU functionality by testing various use cases of every valid command.
-The second was composed of benchmarking programs such as multiply and divide pseudo commands, array sorting, and array flipping.
+Our analysis testing was composed of benchmarking programs such as multiply and divide pseudo commands, array sorting, and array flipping.
 The benchmarking programs came in several variations, for different numbers of cores.
 Some had additional changes to facilitate execution on multiple cores.
+We found that for every test, the more cores, the better the performance.
+We also found that our CPU shows diminishing marginal returns: for each core added, the performance increases by a smaller amount.
+Overall, we think that the increase and power and area is worth the increase in performance.